 "Jenni Bank produces a deep, dark penetrating tone, one that can extract verdian richness."
 Baltimore Sun

-Praised as “lush” by The Wall Street Journal, mezzo-soprano Jenni Bank’s voice has a “deep, dark, penetrating tone…that can extract Verdian richness” (The Baltimore Sun).
+Praised as “lush” and “notable” by The Wall Street Journal, mezzo-soprano Jenni Bank’s voice has a “deep, dark, penetrating tone…that can extract Verdian richness” (The Baltimore Sun).
 Ms. Bank was born in Johannesburg, South Africa and grew up in Binghamton, New York knowing from a young age that she wanted to be a singer.
-Following early studies in voice, she attended The Peabody Conservatory and participated in the prestigious Young Artist programs at Seattle Opera, Opera Theatre of Saint Louis, Des Moines Metro Opera, and Opera New Jersey.
-Additionally, she was a member of the world-renowned Filene Young Artist Program at Wolf Trap Opera where she performed the roles of Marcellina in Mozart's Le Nozze di Figaro and Samira in Corigliano’s The Ghosts of Versailles to rave reviews.
-In 2017 Ms. Bank returned to Seattle Opera to make her main stage debut performing Third Lady in Mozart's Die Zauberflöte.
+Following early studies in voice, she attended The Peabody Conservatory and participated in prestigious Young Artist programs at Seattle Opera, Opera Theatre of Saint Louis, Des Moines Metro Opera, Opera New Jersey, and the world-renowned Filene Young Artist Program at Wolf Trap Opera.
+In 2017 Ms. Bank returned to Seattle Opera to make her main-stage debut performing Third Lady in Mozart's Die Zauberflöte.
 Last season also included her debut with Knoxville Opera as Ruth in Gilbert and Sullivan's Pirates of Penzance, a return to the Young Victorian Theatre Company of Baltimore as Little Buttercup in H.M.S.
 Pinafore, Emilia in Rossini's Otello with the Bard Summer Music Festival, and a Third Lady cover with The Chicago Lyric Opera.
-This season Ms. Bank will debut with Hawaii Opera Theatre as the Marquise in La fille du régiment, sing La Zia Principessa in Puccini's Suor Angelica in Columbus, and return to both The Florentine Opera to perform Third Lady in The Magic Flute and Baltimore Concert Opera as Mrs. Lovett in Sweeney Todd.
+This season Ms. Bank debuted with Hawaii Opera Theatre as the Marquise in La fille du régiment, sang La Zia Principessa in Puccini's Suor Angelica in Columbus, and returns to both The Florentine Opera to perform Third Lady in The Magic Flute and Baltimore Concert Opera to reprise Mrs. Lovett in Sweeney Todd.
 She will be making her Carnegie Hall debut with Mid-America Productions singing mezzo solos in Haydn’s Lord Nelson Mass and Schubert’s Mass in C.